AstroMined/debtonator/docs/active_context.md

    - Create reusable test fixtures for common test scenarios
    - Implement proper validation flow in all repository tests

-8. **Repository Fixture Organization**
+10. **Repository Fixture Organization**
     - Mirror source code directory structure in test fixtures
     - Use consistent naming convention with fixture_ prefix and _repositories suffix
     - Create separate fixture files for each repository type
     - Organize account type repositories in subdirectories matching source
     - Add proper docstrings with Args and Returns sections
     - Use dependency injection for related repositories
     - Register all fixture files in conftest.py
     - Maintain consistent formatting across all fixture files

-9. **Repository Test Pattern Implementation**
-   - Follow the four-step pattern (Arrange-Schema-Act-Assert) in all repository tests
-   - Use schema factories for data validation to simulate service layer validation
-   - Convert class-style tests to function-style tests with proper docstrings
-   - Move fixtures to appropriate fixture files based on their type
-   - Use model fixtures for dependencies instead of repositories
-   - Ensure proper validation flow in all tests
-   - Add pylint disable=no-member directive to handle schema factory decorator magic
-   - Use proper datetime utilities for timezone-aware and naive datetime handling
-   - Organize tests in the correct directories (crud or advanced)
-   - Follow naming conventions for files and functions

-10. **Feature Flag Testing Strategy**
-    - Use zero-TTL configuration for immediate flag state changes
-    - Implement both enabled and disabled state tests for every feature
-    - Verify errors are raised properly when features are disabled
-    - Ensure proper account type detection in feature flag system
-    - Verify proper caching invalidation after flag state changes
-    - Implement manual cache clearing utilities when needed
-    - Add explicit waiting for cache expiry in time-sensitive tests
-    - Document caching behavior in test comments